Enterprise-CMCS/macpro-mdct-mfp/services/app-api/db/README.md

 ### Work Plan (WP)

 Choosing this option will reveal more options to create a WP with a specific status.
-You can also get a single WP or all WPs from a state, and the JSON resppnse will print in the terminal.
+You can also get a single WP or all WPs from a state, and the JSON response will print in the terminal.

 ### Semi-Annual Report (SAR)

 Choosing this option will reveal more options to create a SAR with a specific status.
 Creating a SAR also creates an approved WP to associate with it.
-You can also get a single SAR or all SARs from a state, and the JSON resppnse will print in the terminal.
+You can also get a single SAR or all SARs from a state, and the JSON response will print in the terminal.

 ### Create filled WP and filled SAR